ssreelakshmi88/-mildew-detection-cherry-leaves_milestonePP5/README.md

 # Powdery Mildew in Cherry Leaves Detector

-Cherry leaves mildew detector is a predictive analysis app that predicts if cherry leaves are healthy or they contain powdery mildew.
-In this app the input data is an image of cherry leaf and the output indicates whether it is a healthy or an infected leaf.
+Powdery mildew detector is an app that can predict if cherry leaves are healthy or they contain powdery mildew.
+The app makes prediction, based on an image of a cherry leaf, whether it is a healthy or an infected leaf.

-This app is constructed based on supervised, single-label, binary classification ML model.
-Binary classifier is used to predict whether a particular cherry leaf is healthy or contains powdery mildew.
+This app is designed based on a supervised, single-label, binary classification ML model.
+Binary classifier is used to predict the outcome.

 ![Responsive image](https://user-images.githubusercontent.com/97182442/220570723-07236fbb-b8a5-4b07-ade5-daebadf40371.jpg)